Toll Free USA & Canada: 1-800-704-6234

 If arriving late at night, you’ll be close to the airport for a bit more sleep before your next day’s flight, and you’ll have your city tour of Lima upon your return.

 A short flight brings us to the famous Inca city of Cuzco.
 After checking into your hotel, we set out to explore the incredible capital of the Inca Empire.
 We head to the picturesque Plaza de Armas to the fascinating cathedral to see the colonial influence in the city, and we can admire the stunning architecture of the church and also the native influences subtly woven in into the artwork.
-Onwards to Qoricancha church, where the colonial and Incan architectures are on display side-by-side directly contrasted with each other.
-Afterwards we make our way above the city to the imposing fortress of Sacsaywaman where we can marvel at the incredible stonework and architecture of the Inca civilization.
+Onwards to Coricancha church, where the colonial and Incan architectures are on display side-by-side directly contrasted with each other.
+Afterwards we make our way above the city to the imposing fortress of Sacsayhuaman where we can marvel at the incredible stonework and architecture of the Inca civilization.
 We head back to Cuzco in the late afternoon.

 A beautiful early morning train journey across the high plain above Cusco then down the Urubamba Valley to majestic Machu Picchu.
 Known as one of the greatest architectural achievements in the world, this historic sanctuary is considered one of the seven manmade wonders of the world.
 After a guided tour, take time for independent exploration of this magnificent site.
 Overnight in Aguas Calientes the town below Machu Picchu.

-Return by early afternoon train to Cuzco where you’ll have the day free to rest, explore or make preparations for our trek beginning tomorrow.
+Return by early afternoon train to Cusco where you’ll have the day free to rest, explore or make preparations for our trek beginning tomorrow.